QuarterWatch™ Disclosure and Staff

 QuarterWatch™ is published by the Institute for Safe Medication Practices as a public service.
 It has no regular income, foundation grant, or other dedicated financial support and is provided to the public and health professions without charge.
 We seek outside peer reviewers for each issue but their identities are not disclosed.
 QuarterWatch’s essential costs are funded from the general budget of ISMP, a non-profit organization dedicated solely to promoting the safe use of medication.
 ISMP, in turn, is supported by charitable donations, volunteer efforts, foundation grants, and subscription income from its four other medication safety newsletters, for pharmacists in the acute care and ambulatory care settings, for nurses, and for consumers.

-Thomas J. Moore serves as a part-time project director for QuarterWatch™.
+Thomas J. Moore serves as a part-time project director for QuarterWatch.
 He has developed and maintains the master adverse event database that serves as the primary data source for the publication and conducts the primary analysis for each issue.
 Mr. Moore receives an honorarium from ISMP for each issue, with the remaining work being on a volunteer basis.
-He is also a lecturer in the Department of Epidemiology and Biostatistics in The George Washington University Milken Institute School of Public Health.
-Mr. Moore also conducts and publishes other independent studies in the peer-reviewed scientific literature and works as a consultant on drug safety issues, doing business under the name Drug Safety Research.
-He was a consulting expert to the Attorney General of the State of Texas in a Medicaid fraud lawsuit against Johnson & Johnson regarding the antipsychotic drug Risperdal (risperidone), and was an expert witness for the United States Army in connection with a criminal case involving Chantix (varenicline).
-He also worked as a consulting expert for plaintiffs in the civil litigation regarding Chantix.
-In 2011 Moore examined the completeness and accuracy of adverse drug event reports for biological products for Amgen.
-In 2012 he was a consulting expert for the plaintiffs in the Celexa and Lexapro Marketing and Sales Practices Litigation.
-He also conducted confidential assessments for attorneys inquiring about the safety profiles of drugs.
+He is also a professorial lecturer in the Department of Epidemiology in The George Washington University Milken Institute School of Public Health.
+Mr. Moore conducts and publishes other independent studies in the peer-reviewed scientific literature and works as a consultant on drug safety issues, doing business under the name Drug Safety Research.
+He also collaborates on a research project at the Johns Hopkins Bloomberg School of Public Health that studies the costs of clinical trials and is supported by the Laura and John Arnold Foundation.
+He was a consulting expert to the Attorney General of the State of Texas in a Medicaid fraud lawsuit against Johnson & Johnson regarding the antipsychotic drug Risperdal (risperidone).
+In addition, he conducts confidential assessments for attorneys inquiring about the emerging safety profiles of drugs.